Formal Security Analysis on dBFT Protocol of NEO: Vulnerability In Attacks

 \section{Vulnerability In Attacks}

-In this section, we provide two types of attacks as the examples to demonstrate the correctness of our formal analysis for better understating.
+In this section, we provide two types of attacks as examples to demonstrate the correctness of our formal analysis for better understanding.
 We focus on the attack logic and corresponding security analysis.
-There are totally 7 nodes (align with the number of nodes set by NEO foundation team), and the system is supposed to tolerate $f=(n-1)/3=2$ Byzantine nodes.
-However, we show that we are able to break the consensus safety with no more than two Byzantine nodes.
+There are a total of seven nodes (align with the number of nodes set by the NEO foundation team), and the system is supposed to tolerate $f=(n-1)/3=2$ Byzantine nodes.
+However, we show that we can break the consensus safety with no more than two Byzantine nodes.